supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

     ```

 ## Review

 In this lab, you have completed the following:
-- Created a Log Analytics Workspace
+- Create a Log Analytics Workspace
-- Initialized the Microsoft Sentinel Workspace.
+- Initialize the Microsoft Sentinel Workspace.
-- Connected the Windows security event connector.
-- Enabled Microsoft Defender for Cloud
-- Ran Basic KQL Statements
-- Protected an On-Premises Server.
-- Able to access the KQL testing area.
-- Ran Basic KQL Statements
+- Run Basic KQL Statements
-- Analyzed Results in KQL with the Summarize Operator
+- Analyze Results in KQL with the Summarize Operator
-- Created visualizations in KQL with the Render Operator
+- Create visualizations in KQL with the Render Operator
-- Built multi-table statements in KQL
+- Build multi-table statements in KQL
-- Worked with string data in KQL
+- Work with string data in KQL

 ## You have successfully completed the lab.